Kasim395/AppointmentApp/README.md

-Install packeges by npm Install
+Install packages by npm Install

 Run app by npx expo